 Late June update: Halla is now agented -congrats Halla!

 How Do I Achieve All This On My Own?

 Another way to learn from other writers is to enter ‘#Pitmad’ (or whichever pitch party you’re doing’s tag), and the genre tags you will pitch on into the twitter search bar, to read pitches from previous parties.
-Some will unfortunately be rough and in need of editing, but some will be jaw dropping and they’re great mentor pitches to learn from.
+Some will unfortunately be rough and in need of editing, but many will be jaw dropping and great mentor pitches to learn from.